Basir-ku/Cleaning-Bank-Marketing-Campaign-Data/README.md

 This project aims to clean and transform data from a bank marketing campaign to prepare it for storage in a PostgreSQL database.
 The cleaned data will adhere to a specific structure and data types defined by the bank, enabling efficient data management for current and future campaigns.

 ## Cleaning Requirements
 The task involves cleaning the `"bank_marketing.csv"` file to address any inconsistencies, converting the data into the appropriate formats, and then splitting it into three distinct CSV files: `client.csv`, `campaign.csv`, and `economics.csv`.
-Here is following requirements.
+Here are the requirements.

 ## `client.csv`